career change at 30

 benefits of being your own boss

-Becoming self-employed and being your own boss is a dream that many of us share – and for good reason!
-Although being your own boss can be challenging, the freedom and benefits of becoming self-employed can be life changing.
+Becoming your own boss and living the self-employed life has many benefits, like independence and freedom.
+Starting your own business is a dream that many people share!
+Although being your own boss can be challenging, the freedom and benefits of self-employment can be truly life-changing.

-Considering making the jump yourself?
+Considering starting your own business?
 Here are 6 reasons why becoming your own boss could be the perfect career choice for you…

 1. Independence & Creative Freedom

 Working for yourself means that you can set your own direction without having to follow strict guidelines set out by a company.
 This means you can explore new ideas and creative approaches without fear of rejection from management and other team members.
 Your business will therefore become something that is uniquely yours, reflecting your values and vision.
+Let's be honest here — this is the part of being your own boss that you're really excited about.

 2. Work-Life Balance

 Being your own boss means you can set your own schedule, enabling you to plan your workday around your own existing commitments instead of being chained to the usual 9-5.
-This flexible schedule allows for you to spend more time doing the things you love with the people you love – without needing permission first!
+This flexible schedule allows you to spend more time doing the things you love with the people you love without needing permission first!

 3. Pursue Your Passions

-Working for yourself also means that you can select clients and projects that align with your specific interests and expertise.
+One benefit of being your own boss is that you can select clients and projects that align with your specific interests and expertise.
 For example, if you prefer doing domestic trade jobs in your local area in comparison to large construction projects further afield, you can choose to do domestic jobs every day and only carry out work that you enjoy doing and feel confident in.

 4. Potential Higher Earnings

 If you are employed by someone else and receiving a fixed income, then no matter how hard you work, it will always be a struggle to raise your salary.
+Asking for a raise can be frightening and embarrassing.
 One of the greatest benefits of being your own boss is that there is no salary cap and you are in control of what you earn.
 Your earnings will depend entirely on how hard you work and the opportunities you are able to find.
+This is particularly true if you choose a trade career, as electricians and plumbers get to choose how much they charge each customer.

 5. Personal Growth